chika-games/RPG-Maker-Specifications/lmt.md

 * [Attribution](#attribution)

 ## Introduction
+LCF Map Tree files are used to store map properties, game start information, and map orderings.

 __Speculation:__ Any piece of information superscripted with a question mark (?) is speculation and should not be treated as fact.

 This specification is part of a larger collection that can be found at the following link: [https://github.com/napen123/rpgmaker-asset-specs](https://github.com/napen123/rpgmaker-asset-specs)